samiraslani/LLM_Applications/Web Brochure Assistant/README.md

    - Understand the site context.
    - Choose only the most relevant subpages (e.g., About, Services, Contact).
 4. Optionally gathers content from the selected links.
-5. Constructs a brochure prompt or markdown-ready summary using the filtered information.
+5. Constructs a brochure in markdown format using the filtered information.

 ---